LowTL/tp/docs/DeveloperGuide.md

 ### Launch and shutdown
 1. Initial launch
    1. Download the jar file and move it into an empty folder
-   2. Open the terminal, change to the correct directory and run `java -jar tp.jar`.
+   2. Open the terminal, change to the correct directory and run `java -jar StockMaster.jar`.
 Expected outcome:
     ```
     ----------------
     StockMaster v2.0